 No doubt about it, the first three years of life are critical.
 After this wonderful period of growth in learning skills the brain has made most of the connections it needs for learning and so shuts down this aspect of growth to focus more on learning actual content, i.e., learning the language, sounds for reading, etc.

 This is where the learning-is-fixed idea comes from.
 From the knowledge that the first three years of life are unique and indeed they are.
 It is also true that once learning mechanics are wired, it is harder after those first three years to change them.
 Naturally, “rewiring” is harder than wiring for the first time.

-But that is where it ends.
-Because of what we now know about brain plasticity, it is not true to say that rewiring is not possible.
+But that is not where it ends.
+The brain is constantly learning and changing.
+This is what science now tells us, it’s called brain plasticity.
+And so it is not true to say that rewiring is not possible.
 Just because you don’t have a brain in always-on mode it does not mean that a brain that has glitches in its early set up cannot be trained to improve.

 Rewiring is possible, or said another way learning is not fixed.

 Gemm Learning uses Fast ForWord software at home to build essential language processing and pre-reading skills, and then reading comprehension.